easy-updates-manager/easy-updates-manager/readme.txt

 * Bug fix: Saving general settings disables logs
 * Logs now out of beta.
 Woo hoo!

-= 6.2.5 =
-Released 2016-11-14

-* Bug fix: internationalization was in the wrong place

-= 6.2.3 =
-Released 2016-08-21

-* Bug fix: options setting on plugins screen disappeared

-= 6.2.2 =
-Released 2016-08-19

-* Bug fix: manual updates of plugins and themes were showing as failures
-* Bug fix: radio boxes on mobile were squished

-= 6.2.0 =
-Released 2016-08-17

-* Added screen options for items per page and disabling the dashboard.

-= 6.1.8 =
-Released 2016-07-07

-* Manual logs for translations now work with WordPress 4.6.

-= 6.1.5 =
-Released 2016-06-27

-* Bug Fix: Quick links in plugin and themes tab weren't working.

 For past changelogs, please visit our <a href="https://github.com/easy-updates-manager/easy-updates-manager/releases">GitHub</a>.